 In Philosophy you have to answer at least one question from each of the three sections into which the paper is divided: that is, Logic, General Philosophy, and Moral Philosophy.
 In Politics, you are required to answer questions both on the empirical practice of Politics and Political Theory.
-The Economics paper has a range of questions covering Microeconomics and Macroeconomics some of which involve the application of mathematical techniques to economic problems.
+The Economics paper has a range of questions covering Microeconomics, Macroeconomics and Quantitative Methods, and students are required to answer at least one question from each of those three areas.
 In none of these cases are you forbidden to range over the whole syllabus; and your tutors may expect you to study more than the examination minimum.
-But if they do not, then you have early choices to make within the Prelims syllabus, with the help of advice from your tutors.
+But if they do not, then you have early choices to make within the Pre-lims syllabus, with the help of advice from your tutors.

 After the first year the choices are greater.
 First you must decide whether to select two branches from Philosophy, Politics, and Economics, which will make you 'bipartite', or to keep going with the third as well, making you 'tripartite'.
 This choice may be easy for you, if you were originally attracted to PPE for the sake of one or two of its branches and have not changed your priorities during your first year; or it may be difficult.
 If it is difficult, go by what interests you, provided that your tutors think you are suited to it; do not be too much affected by your marks in Prelims, which can differ greatly from Finals marks.
 A few subjects are available under more than one branch.
 Refer to the Examination Regulations for lists of subjects and the combinations in which they can be taken.
-Further guidance on the choice of individual subjects within the three disciplines is given in Appendix A.
+Further guidance on the choice of individual subjects within the three disciplines is given in Appendix A. An outline of the course structure is given in the table at the end of this section.